cadjai/mirror-openshift-container-platform-operators/README.md

 vi ../vars/registry.yml
 ```

-2. Push the operator to the registry using the `push-content-using-oc-mirror.yml` playbook passing in the appropriate arguments like below .
+2. Push the operators to the registry using the `push-content-using-oc-mirror.yml` playbook passing in the appropriate arguments like below .
 ```bash
  ansible-playbook --ask-vault-pass -vvv push-content-using-oc-mirror.yml
 ```
-The outcome of the above playbook is the push of the operators from the operator tar archive to the specified registry and repository and the creation of several manifests retrieved from the tar archive or created (the catalogsource file is not part of the archive and is created based on a jinja 2 template) based on the information passed via the variaous variable files edited above .
+The outcome of the above playbook is the push of the operators from the operator tar archive to the specified registry and repository and the creation of several manifests retrieved from the tar archive or created (the catalogsource file is not part of the archive and is created based on a jinja 2 template) based on the information passed via the various variable files edited above .
-Those manifests can be committed and  ready to be used to deploy the operators to the appropriate clusters.
+Those manifests can be committed and are ready to be used to deploy the operators to the appropriate clusters.

 ##### Mirror OCP Release content